-Alpine ski / Carving Ski & Gear
+Alpine Skis, Carving Skis & Gear

 The alpine ski category includes all the types of skis used for downhill skiing and general skiing in the mountains.
-Through the last few years, the development of the alpine ski and ski equipment has been quite comprehensive.
+Through the last few years, the development of alpine skiing and ski equipment has been quite comprehensive.
 Among others, the carving ski has become more and more popular since it emerged in the late 1990s.

 A carving ski has a small mid-body/waist and wider tip and tail.
 The carving ski has great turning abilities due to a stiff yet flexible construction.
 The long side of the ski is flexible while it has torsional stiffness, making it very difficult to twist the ski from side to side.
 This construction provides great stability and improves your overall skiing experience.
 Because the turning radius of the carving ski is quite small, you are able to make sharp yet controlled turns.